Band of the Royal Irish Regiment: Ranger band

 The Royal Irish Rangers band was established in 1968.
 It took part in the Edinburgh Military Tattoo in 1979.
-On 12 January 1991, all 19 members of the band led by bandmaster WO1 Clarke were deployed to a transit camp in Saudi Arabia where they joined a unit of the Royal Marines in Operation Desert Storm.
-On 19 January the band undertook a twelve-hour move towards the border with Iraq to reinforce the 32 Field Hospital, a unit consisting of 600 military personnel of the British Armed Forces.
+On 12 January 1991, all 19 members of the band, led by Bandmaster WO1 Clarke, were deployed to a transit camp in Saudi Arabia, where they joined a unit of the Royal Marines in Operation Desert Storm.
+On 19 January. the band undertook a twelve-hour move towards the border with Iraq to reinforce the 32 Field Hospital, a unit consisting of 600 military personnel of the British Armed Forces.
 On St Patrick’s Day a parade was led by the band at the hospital.

 UDR Pipes and Drums

-Each battalion of the Ulster Defence Regiment had a section of professional bagpipers who were part of a formally pipe band (called the Pipes & Drums of the Ulster Defence Regiment).
+Each battalion of the Ulster Defence Regiment had a section of professional bagpipers who were formally part of a pipe band (called the Pipes & Drums of the Ulster Defence Regiment).
 In June 1986, the regiment held a two-day military tattoo at Ravenhill rugby ground in Belfast.
-It attracted 12,000 residents of the city and the performance of a Beating Retreat by the Pipes and Drums and the Band of the Duke of Edinburgh's Royal Regiment and the Royal Ulster Constabulary Band.
-The only UDR recording ever publicly released was the 5 UDR Pipes & Drums performing "Irish & Scottish Pipe Music", which includes the regimental and battalion marches as well as other Irish tunes.
+The tattoo attracted 12,000 spectators and featured a Beating Retreat by the Pipes and Drums, the Band of the Duke of Edinburgh's Royal Regiment and the Royal Ulster Constabulary Band.
+The only musical recording by the UDR ever publicly released was the 5 UDR Pipes & Drums' "Irish & Scottish Pipe Music", which included the regimental and battalion marches as well as other Irish tunes.

 Today

-The band in 1993, a year later after the regiment.
-It uniquely combined the bugles, pipes, and drums from both regiments.
-As a result, boasted the largest regimental musical ensemble in the British Army before being reorganized in October 2007.
-On 28 April 2012, a parade to a UDR memorial unveiled at the National Memorial Arboretum was led by the band.
-The band was present during the Rangers' golden jubilee in 2018.
+The band of the Royal Irish formed in 1993, a year later after the regiment.
+It is features a Band, Bugles, Pipes and Drums which were part of the antecedent regiments.
+As a result, it boasted the largest regimental musical ensemble in the British Army before being reorganized in October 2007.
+On 28 April 2012, the band led a parade fora UDR memorial unveiled at the National Memorial Arboretum.
+The band was performed during the golden jubilee for the Royal Irish Rangers in 2018.
 During the celebrations, the band performed a "beating retreat" in an event hosted by the Lisburn and Castlereagh City Council.

 Uniform

-Its uniform follows the traditional full dress uniform for of Irish regiments and rifle regiments.
-The pipers uniform consists of a saffron kilt, a bottle-green "Prince Charlie" jacket, cape and caubeen.
-Unlike other Irish regiments, UDR pipers did not wear a traditional hackle and the lining colour of the cloaks was unique to the regiment.
+Its uniform follows the traditional full dress uniform of Irish regiments and rifle regiments.
+The pipers' uniform consists of a saffron kilt, a bottle-green "Prince Charlie" jacket, cape and caubeen with a green hackle.

 Regimental marches

-Killaloe
+Killaloe (Quick)

-Killaloe is the regimental march of The Royal Irish Regiment as well as the South African Irish Regiment.
-When playing the On such occasions, at a time generally given by the Sergeant-Major, the Band would make a pause, during which all ranks would give a 'Connaught Yell!', then continue playing.
+Killaloe is the regimental quick march of the Royal Irish Regiment.
+It was originally written by Robert Martin for a musical production called "Miss Esmerelda".
+There have been various lyrics sang to the song over the years, but in modern times a simple "Yo!" is heard from soldiers towards the end of the song.

+Eileen Allanagh (Slow)

+Eileen Allanagh is the regimental slow march of the Royal Irish Regiment.
+It was originally written in 1873 by composer John Rogers Thomas as a ballad.

+Old Regimental Marches (Quick)

+The Band of the Royal Irish Regiment also plays the regiment quick marches of the Royal Irish's antecedent regiments.
+They are: